losertnaw1/PLCConnectFramework/README.md

 - This project is intended as a starting point for PLC communication in C#
 - The architecture is designed to be extensible and maintainable
+- The direct S7 implementation is based on the S7 protocol specification and reverse engineering